 Make empathy a management goal.

 Teach everyone else the skills of active listening, literally putting themselves in others’ places, and being kind and non-judgmental.
 Spreading the gospel of empathy means you don’t just fix a problem and forget it.
 You turn the entire situation into a tool that helps everyone communicate and improve.
 Like any tool, you’ve got to take it out and sharpen it from time to time and keep in practice with using it.
+Hiring an executive coach also can be beneficial to support your professional growth.
 Don’t wait until there’s a crisis.